Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Introduction

-Xie et al. \cite{b10} were the first to explore the potential of using mmWave Frequency Modulated Continuous Wave (FMCW) radar sensors for fine-grained eating behavior monitoring.
-They collected 1000 eating gestures with five classes (fork, fork \& knife, spoon, chopstick, and bare hand) from 6 participants.
-They detected the eating gestures by searching the repetitive pattern of hand and arm movements that bring food to the table to mouth.
-They determined an eating gesture detection by setting the number of repeated movements to 5.
-Once an eating gesture was detected, they removed points with low velocity by an empirical threshold, then they used an unsupervised clustering method to segment each detected eating gesture.
+Xie \textit{et al.} \cite{b10} were the first to explore the potential of using mmWave Frequency Modulated Continuous Wave (FMCW) radar sensors for fine-grained eating behavior monitoring.
+They collected eating gestures with five classes (fork, fork \& knife, spoon, chopstick, and bare hand) from 6 participants.
+They detected eating gestures by searching the repetitive pattern of hand and arm movements that bring food from the table to mouth.
+Once an eating gesture was detected, an unsupervised clustering method was utilized to segment the detected eating gesture.
 After segmentation, a CNN-based classifier was used to classify the segmented data.
-Their approach contains multiple empirical-determined parameters and is therefore not an automated monitoring system.
-In a recent work \cite{b33}, the authors collected a total of 162 eating gestures and 162 drinking gestures from 6 participants in a standing scenario (not sitting in front of a dining table, which is a more common way of eating).
-By using CNN-BiLSTM model, they achieved 84\% accuracy in detection of eating activity and 76\% accuracy of drinking activity detection under Leave-One-Subject-Out (LOSO) validation scheme.
+In a recent work \cite{b33}, the authors collected a total of 324 eating and drinking gestures from 6 participants in a standing scenario.
+Using CNN-Bidirectional LSTM (CNN-BiLSTM) model, they achieved accuracies of 84\% and 76\% for the detection of eating and drinking activities, respectively, under Leave-One-Subject-Out (LOSO) validation.